WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Georgia-Emma/weekly-meetings-2021.md

 **For how long?** 1 hour

 **Next meeting:** [12th April 2021] No meeting on 5th April as it's a bank holiday.

 ## Date: 03 November 2021

+### What brought you joy this week?

+* My sister wrote me a motivational song!

+### What did you achieve

+* RRI course, moderation summaries in PR, co-working on CoC

+### What did you struggle with?

+* Low energy levels and trouble concentrating

+### Any other topics?

+We talked about inequity in funding options and how to create opportunities for people who may be disadvantaged.
+We also planned co-working!

+## Date: 03 November 2021